dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 will difficult to perceive.
 If you're fighting a surveillance apparatus, then you may need to be aware that they have information you never disclosed to anyone.
-If someone has information that you have never disclosed to anyone or they have information that you ONLY EVER disclosed to one person, that's a major red flag.
+If someone has information that you have never disclosed to anyone or they have information that you only ever disclosed to one person, that's a major red flag.

 <a name="everything-has-a-purpose"/>